 Senate Bill 1027 – Would permit the pharmaceutical processing of cannabidiol and THC-A oil for the treatment of intractable epilepsy.

-- Likelihood of passing: This bill is ahuge step forward in simply being introduced the Virginia Legislature, in that it would allow in-state production and access to cannabis-based medicines.
-That being said, that doesn’t increase its chances of making it out of committee.
+- Likelihood of passing: This bill is a huge step forward in simply being introduced the Virginia Legislature, in that it would allow in-state production and access to cannabis-based medicines.

 S.16 – Would expand the list of qualifying medical conditions, increase the number of dispensaries from four to eight, and increase the amount of cannabis patients can possess from two ounces to three ounces.